-Prerequisite: Senior standing or instructor approval.
+Prerequisite: COM 203 and COM 300 or senior standing or instructor approval.

 COM 490 Communication Capstone (3 credits)

 The senior capstone represents the culmination of an ACU student's liberal arts education.
 In the senior capstone experience, students will meet in small classes (10-12 students) with others from their academic discipline to synthesize and make connections between a) their disciplines; b) the courses they've taken, and c) their personal calling, within the context of the biblical worldview and God's truth.